 Burning Man is not a festival, it’s an event and a city in the desert.
 At most festivals you’ll find friends camping together in their cars and tents in what looks like a giant parking lot behind where the main festival activities take place.
 It’s very different at Burning Man!

+Camps are the heart of community in Black Rock City.
 The majority of people who go to Burning Man are part of planned, registered camps.
+Open Camping and Walk-In Camping also exists for any individual or group to find a spot for themselves without pre-registering.
 The main event is everywhere; it’s where people like you contribute interactive, creative, incredible experiences to share with everyone.
 Camps are organized groups of people doing just that.
-Camps are the heart of community in Black Rock City.

 - What is a Theme Camp?